richsnyder/yamss/doc/manual.md

 ### Elements

 Nodes can be connected to form elements.
-Elements are currently only used for visualization purposes, so a structure need not contain any elements to be valid.
+External loads are applied to elements.
+They are used for visualization purposes.
 The following element types are supported:

+* `point` -- 0D point element, $p = 1$
 * `line` -- 1D line element, $p = 2$
 * `tria` -- 2D triangular element, $p = 3$
 * `quad` -- 2D quadrilateral element, $p = 4$